hikaya-io/activity/README.md

 <br/>

 # Contributing
 Activity is built and maintained by the team at [Hikaya](https://hikaya.io/team).
 We are always looking for a fresh set of :eyes: who want to contribute to **Activity**.
-Feel free to checkout our [contribution page](./CONTRIBUTING.md) and also learn more about our [development process](https://github.com/hikaya-io/wiki/blob/master/start/development-process.md).
+Feel free to checkout our [contribution page](./CONTRIBUTING.md) or learn more about our [development process](https://github.com/hikaya-io/wiki/blob/master/start/development-process.md).
 You can reach out by creating an issue and we'll help you get started!